gangadhar-nageswar/3D-Object-Tracking/README.md

 # SDCND : Sensor Fusion and Tracking
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+This repository has been cloned from the UDACITY project.
+The code has been developed on the framework provided by the udacity.

 # Overview

 Detect objects in Lidar point-cloud data from the Waymo Open Dataset.